Carlo Acutis: Religious life

 The Acutis family employed a Hindu immigrant from Mauritius, Rajesh Mohur, to work in their household.
 He and Acutis became friends.
 In time, after speaking with Acutis about Christianity, Mohur asked to be baptised.
 A friend of Mohur's, Seeven Kistnen, also converted and was baptised after meeting with Acutis and hearing him speak about the faith.
 Mohur's mother, visiting from Mauritius, attended Mass with Mohur and Acutis, who talked with her at length afterwards, and she too asked to be baptised.

-Acutis showed an interest in the lives of saints, especially Francis of Assisi, Anthony of Padua, Francisco and Jacinta Marto, Dominic Savio, Tarcisius, Bernadette Soubirous, and Mary Magdalene de' Pazzi.
+Acutis showed an interest in the lives of saints, especially Francis of Assisi, Anthony of Padua, Padre Pio, Francisco and Jacinta Marto, Dominic Savio, Tarcisius, Bernadette Soubirous, and Mary Magdalene de' Pazzi.
 He is said to have prayed to his guardian angel frequently and exhibited a special devotion to St. Michael the Archangel.
 When Acutis was 12 years old, he became a catechist in his parish, Santa Maria Segreta.
 At the time, the Italian catechetical structure typically relied on young team leaders in youth groups, as contrasted with adults, to deliver religious education to their peers.
 Acutis's parish priest said of him that:

 Carlo was a young man who was exceptionally transparent.
 He really wanted to progress in loving his parents, God, his classmates, and those who loved him less.
 He wanted to apply himself in his studies to educate himself in his catechism class as well as in school and computer science.